plone/volto/packages/registry/README.md

 The `addons` key ensures the add-on's main default export function is executed, being passed the configuration registry.
 In that function, the add-on can customize the registry.
-The function needs to return the `config` (configuration registry) object, so that it's passed further along to the other add-ons.
+The function needs to return the `config` object (the configuration registry), so that it's passed further along to the other add-ons.

 The add-ons are registered in the order they are found in the `addons` key.
 The last add-on takes precedence over the others.